 Brazilian DJ/producer FTampa is back with “F.I.A.”, a new single that combines big festival vibes with creatively placed vocals and drums.

 FTampa is easily one of the biggest names in the Brazilian electronic music scene.
 Known for his hard-hitting approach to production, he has also released radio-ready tunes under Sony’s Brazilian label that log millions of plays from fans around the world.
 But he’s kept the sounds of big room and electro alive with his distinct style.
-After dropping “Lakers” back in November, he’s back with a new release dubbed “F.I.A.” proves that he continues to be on the top of his game.
+After dropping “Lakers” back in November, he’s back with a new release dubbed “F.I.A.”

-His newest single, “F.I.A.”, is a return to the festival-ready, big room house vibe that can be found on his classic tracks like “Slammer” with Quintino.
+“F.I.A.”, is a return to the festival-ready, big room house vibe that can be found on his classic tracks like “Slammer” with Quintino.
 With a powerful kick and vocal leading the way on the drop, this tune is sure to make its way into festival sets next summer.

 “This track represents a lot to me because it is part of a sequence of club songs that I’m releasing after almost three years away from the club world.
 I’ve been working on a lot of cool stuff trying to bring an insane bit mixed with some fun and out of the box elements,” said FTampa when asked about the track.